Project-Books/book-project/README.md

 Then, if you want to use Docker, follow one of the approaches below:

-You may find lots of errors for things like the log statements, or the entities not having constructors.
-You can find instructions on how to fix this for IntelliJ and Eclipse in our [troubleshooting wiki page](https://github.com/knjk04/book-project/wiki/Troubleshooting).
-Other common errors and solutions are also in the troubleshooting page.

 #### 1. Start locally with only MySQL running in docker

 3. Build the project at the root using `./mvn clean install` (Unix) or `mvnw.cmd clean install` (Windows)